JustAeris/JustAeris/README.md

 ---

 ### 📩 How to contact me
-Using this e-mail adress `astyr.github@gmail.com` or using Twitter [@astyr6](https://twitter.com/astyr6), please that it is more likely that I will use and prefer my e-mail adress.
+Using this e-mail adress `astyr.github@gmail.com` or using Twitter [@astyr6](https://twitter.com/astyr6), please note that it is more likely that I will use and prefer my e-mail adress.

 ---